gabrielcsapo/psychic/README.md

 * Supports Progressive Enhancement, with Auto-Mounting
     * Render the view on the server
     * Run the client along side the server generated HTML
-    * Chemical upgrades the components on the page
+    * Psychic upgrades the components on the page
     * Mix with Webpack entry points for great perf
 * Sugar'd APIs to help get things done
     * events